 DHI Corporation is a Wisconsin enterprise that imports Chinese-made products that are branded and sold under the Design House name.
 DHI sells through a variety of discount retailers including Wayfair, Amazon and Walmart.
-It does not appear to sell at retail through its web site.

 Its specialty is selling coordinated products in suites to builders and decorators that include faucets, showers, lighting, ceiling fans, door knobs, cabinet hardware, and bath accessories such as towel bars and toilet paper holders, all in what the company guarantees will be the same finish.
 It offers about two dozen pre-assembled collections.
-The advantage to its customers is the time and effort saved by not having to coordinate a bathroom.
+The advantage to its customers is the time and effort saved by not having to coordinate a room.
 The company "coordinates finish and style across all major product categories, removing the mystery from product selection."
 But, for those who like to select their own products, The web site provides a "Build Your Own" feature that allows customers quickly to select coordinating products to be included in a custom package.
 For those in a hurry, the company maintains a limited number of "project packs", assembled and ready to ship on short notice.

 Collections range from traditional to modern.
 The standard finishes available on Design House faucets are satin nickel and oil rubbed bronze, neither of which is guaranteed against flaking, peeling or discoloration.
 Polished chrome is available on just a few faucets.